-- an induction week at the beginning of each new academic session; - an extensive Learning Resources Centre, incorporating a library and computer centre; - guided student-centred learning through the use of StudyNet; - a student handbook that is specific to the programme; - a Programme Leader who can advise on programme issues; - Module teaching teams who provide academic support; - Computer and technical laboratories facilities and technical support staff; - a project supervisor; - student representatives on the programme committee; - the Study Success Hubs which include a Mathematics Drop-in Centre; - the Careers, Employment and Enterprise Service that support students looking for either graduate employment or an industrial placement. - a substantial Student Centre that provides advice on issues such as finance, University regulations, legal matters; - the Medical Centre: - the Accommodation Office; - the International Students Centre who organise an Overseas Student Orientation induction programme; - printing, photocopying, laminating and document binding facilities; - Nightline a confidential student listening and information service in the evening when other services are not available; - a confidential counselling service; - University Disability Advisors; - an Equal Opportunities Officer; - the Students' Union.
+- an induction week at the beginning of each new academic session; - an extensive Learning Resources Centre, incorporating a library and computer centre; - guided student-centred learning through the use of StudyNet; - a student handbook that is specific to the programme; - a Programme Leader who can advise on programme issues; - Module teaching teams who provide academic support; - Computer and technical laboratories facilities and technical support staff; - a project supervisor; - student representatives on the programme committee; - the Study Success Hubs which include a Mathematics Drop-in Centre; - the Careers, Employment and Enterprise Service that support students looking for either graduate employment or an industrial placement. - a substantial Student Centre that provides advice on issues such as finance, University regulations, legal matters; - the Medical Centre; - the Accommodation Office; - the International Students Centre who organise an Overseas Student Orientation induction programme; - printing, photocopying, laminating and document binding facilities; - a confidential counselling service; - University Disability Advisors; - an Equal Opportunities Officer; - the Students' Union.